microsoft/globalopenaihack/dotnet/SentimentAnalysis/OpenAICSharp/README.md

 # OpenAI Sentiment Analysis

-This code is an example of how to use OpenAI's Comletion API to classify the sentiment in a given text using a simple HTTP request.
+This code is an example of how to use OpenAI's Completion API to classify the sentiment in a given text using a simple HTTP request.
 [OpenAI API Reference](https://platform.openai.com/docs/api-reference/completions)

 ## Getting Started